Tharakesh-23/CGPA/README.md

-# CGPA
+# KRGI-CGPA-Calculator
-CGPA calculator for KRGI
+CGPA Calculator using HTML, CSS and JavaScript for KRGI College Students